Konzisam/terraform-zero-to-hero/day-1-and-2/README.md

 **terraform.tfstate:** - Tracking the state of of resource.
 Very important, as without it terraform cant tell the status of resources.

-## Important commands picked on day 1 and 2
+## Some commands picked alogn the way
 `terraform fmt`: - format the terraform script

 `terraform apply --auto-approve`: - avoid needding to add yes for approval